Blur (Blur album): Music

 Rowntree stated that the band decided to give Coxon a much freer hand on Blur.
 Street also observed a change of Albarn's writing style, as he "was much more prepared to write in the first person, rather than about interesting characters.
 I think [Albarn had] grown a bit and was prepared to start writing about his own experiences rather than transposing them on to a character like Tracy Jacks or Dan Abnormal."
 Coxon agreed, and felt "Damon's songs were revealing more to me than to him" and said that when he heard some of his home demos he realised "he'd obviously gone off his head a bit more".
-The album features the first song to appear on a studio album in which Coxon not only wrote the lyrics, but also sang lead vocal—"You're So Great".
+The album features the first song to appear on a studio album for which Coxon not only wrote the lyrics, but also sang lead vocal: "You're So Great".

 According to Mark Redfern of Under the Radar, Blur eschewed Britpop in favour of American indie rock.
 NME magazine similarly argued that it favoured lo-fi and alternative rock over Britpop.
-By contrast, Margaret Moser of The Austin Chronicle characterised its music as "a punchy brand of muscular Brit-pop", while AllMusic's Stephen Thomas Erlewine said it "may superficially appear to be a break from tradition" but is a "logical progression" from Britpop rather than an abandonment of it.
+By contrast, Margaret Moser of The Austin Chronicle characterised its music as "a punchy brand of muscular Brit-pop", while AllMusic's Stephen Thomas Erlewine said it "may superficially appear to be a break from tradition", but is a "logical progression" from Britpop, rather than an abandonment of it.
+In congruence, music critic Jim DeRogatis assessed that the album "introduced elements of American indie rock to the band’s veddy English sound."

 Album opener "Beetlebum" has been described as a "Beatles tribute" by several publications; Erlewine wrote that the song "[runs] through the White Album in the space of five minutes."
-Q magazine's Andrew Collins compared the song to The Auteurs as well as a "slightly menacing Free as a Bird", due to "a slight drone undulating in the foreground" and a "sweet, elongated coda busied by what sounds like an invasion of turkeys."
+Q magazine's Andrew Collins compared the song to The Auteurs, as well as a "slightly menacing Free as a Bird", due to "a slight drone undulating in the foreground" and a "sweet, elongated coda busied by what sounds like an invasion of turkeys."
 Albarn admitted that "Beetlebum" was about heroin and the drug experiences he had with his then-girlfriend, Justine Frischmann of Elastica.
-Albarn also stated that the song describes a complicated emotion, sort of "sleepy" and sort of "sexy".
+He also stated that the song describes a complicated emotion, sort of "sleepy" and sort of "sexy".
 The song's title alludes to the phrase "chasing the beetle", a variation of the phrase, "chasing the dragon", which refers to inhaling the smoke from heated heroin, morphine, or opium that has been placed on a piece of tin-foil.
-"Song 2" is notable for its hook which features Albarn yelling "woo-hoo!"
+"Song 2" is notable for its hook, which features Albarn yelling "woo-hoo!"
 The song's intro has been called Coxon's "finest moment".